deviprasad80/hello-world/FAQ.md

   ```

 ----------------------------------------------------------------------------------------------------------------------------
-## Q:How many host entries does SONiC support?
+### Q:How many host entries does SONiC support?

 **A**: SONiC currently supports around 2400 host entries

 ----------------------------------------------------------------------------------------------------------------------------
-## Q:What is the maximum rate for ARP/ND?
+### Q:What is the maximum rate for ARP/ND?

 **A**: Currently the max rate for ARP/ND is 600 packets.
-It will be increased it to higher number(8000) in CoPP file  to improve the learning time.
+It will be increased to higher number(8000) in CoPP file  to improve the learning time.

 ----------------------------------------------------------------------------------------------------------------------------
-## Q:How to print all the keys in a database?
+### Q:How to print all the keys in a database?

 **A**: redis-cli -n 4 keys "MGMT_INTERFACE*"
    This will print all keys in the database number 4